germcauley/SlackBotTutorial/README.md

 [![GitHub forks](https://img.shields.io/github/forks/germcauley/SlackBotTutorial.svg?style=social&label=Fork&maxAge=2592000)](https://GitHub.com/germcauley/SlackBotTutorial/network/)

-SlackHotDeskBot gets the status of all users i na workspace and outputs the number of people who are currently in 'office' or working from home 'wfh'.
-It uses the slackbots.js node package https://www.npmjs.com/package/slackbots
+SlackHotDeskBot gets the status of all users in a workspace and outputs the number of people who currently have status set to 'office' or 'wfh' (Working from home) .
+It uses the slackbots.js node package and axios to make requests to slack API https://www.npmjs.com/package/slackbots